Over 40 Years

 What to Do After A Slip and Fall

-Workers who are injured in a slip and fall accident at work should seek a medical examination and/or treatment immediately.
-They should notify their employer as soon as possible, so that they may begin receiving workers’ compensation benefits.
+Workers who are injured in a slip and fall accident at work should seek medical attention immediately after the injuries occurred.
+Fall-related injuries must also be reported to the employer as soon as possible, so that they may begin receiving workers’ compensation benefits.

-It is also prudent to seek the counsel of a qualified workers’ compensation lawyer who can help explain all available legal options and provide guidance through the process.
-The legal team at Larry Pitt & Associates, P.C. provides comprehensive counsel for injured workers in all types of industries throughout Pennsylvania.
+It is also prudent to seek the counsel of a qualified workers’ compensation lawyer who can help explain all available legal options and provide guidance through the process of filing a fall accident claim.
+The legal team at Larry Pitt & Associates P.C. provides comprehensive counsel for injured workers in all types of industries throughout Pennsylvania.